Infast1k/network_simulation/README.md

 * Read more about [leach algorithm](https://en.wikipedia.org/wiki/Low-energy_adaptive_clustering_hierarchy)

-* Now working on a heuristic algorithm
+* Now working on a heuristic algorithm (it will be a funnel algorithm)

 ## Requirements